Aventura Mall

 Aventura Mall is a large enclosed shopping mall located in Aventura, Florida.
-It is the fifth-largest mall in the United States by total square feet of retail space and the largest mall in Florida and the Miami metropolitan area.
+It is the fifth-largest mall in the United States by total square feet of retail space, and the largest mall in Florida and the Miami metropolitan area.
 The mall features JCPenney, Macy's, Nordstrom, and Bloomingdale's, in addition to a 24-screen AMC Theatres.

-Aventura Mall has more than 50 eateries and restaurants, including Treats Food Hall, and the experiential Arts Aventura Mall program.
+Aventura Mall has more than 300 stores, including industry firsts, and over 50 dining venues including Treats Hall.
+The mall is also home to the Arts Aventura Mall program, which features a collection of more than 25 museum-quality contemporary art installations and sculptures displayed throughout the property.

 The Brightline Aventura Station, which opened in December 2022, is located across Biscayne Boulevard from the mall.

+In 2025, Aventura Mall's owners, Turnberry and Simon Property Group, acquired the adjacent Esplanade at Aventura for $131 million, expanding their retail holdings in Aventura and rebranding the property as The Abbey at Aventura.